 Who would the lawyer fight for: the great-granddaughter and her family, the great-grandfather and his wife, the Nunavut people?

-Consequently to whom would any compensation be paid?
+Consequently, to whom would any compensation be paid?

-Are the great-granddaughter and her family concerned with the cultural outrage or the compensation that might be obtained?
+Are the great-granddaughter and her family concerned with cultural outrage or the compensation that might be obtained?

-Could the company simply claim as in other cases that showing the design on the catwalk did not provide monetary gain and that they would produce no articles for
+Could the company simply claim, as in other cases, that showing the design on the catwalk did not provide monetary gain and that they would produce no articles for sale?

-We await the result if the case is ever even brought to trial.
+We await the result, if the case is ever brought to trial.

 Fair Isle

-The Fair Isle patterns produced on Shetland and surrounding small islands (a subarctic archipelago of Scotland that lies northeast of the island of Great Britain) have never enjoyed the level of protection of Harris Tweed and many famous designers have used typical Fair Isle patterns (see Fig 18.3) in their collections.
-Perhaps one of the reasons why the protection has been difficult to obtain is the generally accepted knowledge that the patterns are Moorish in style and possibly were transferred to the already well-skilled knitters of Shetland from one or more Spanish Armada shipwrecks.
+The Fair Isle patterns produced on Shetland and surrounding small islands (a subarctic archipelago of Scotland that lies off the northeast coast of Great Britain) have never enjoyed the level of protection of Harris Tweed, and many famous designers have used typical Fair Isle patterns (see Figure 18.3) in their collections.
+Perhaps one of the reasons why protection has been difficult to obtain is the generally accepted knowledge that the patterns are Moorish in style and were possibly transferred to the already well-skilled knitters of Shetland from one or more Spanish Armada shipwrecks.

+Insert Fig 18.3 here

+Fair Isle Pattern Scarves.
+Image provided by Dr. Elizabeth Gaston, University of Leeds.

-In late 2015 it was reported that a knitwear designer from the Shetland Island had accused Chanel of copying her Fair Isle jumper patterns for a fashion show (Bobila, M. 2015).
-This case is made all the more interesting in that the designer concerned is Venezualan and has only lived on Shetland for a relatively short time.
-However she felt that the incidence of two Chanel employees visiting in the summer of 2015, buying some of her stock garments and then the very close copies appearing on the catwalk, was not coincidental.
+In late 2015, it was reported that a knitwear designer from the Shetland Islands had accused Chanel of copying her Fair Isle jumper patterns for a fashion show (Bobila2015).
+This case is made all the more interesting in that the designer concerned is Venezuelan and has only lived on Shetland for a relatively short time.
+However, she felt that the incidence of two Chanel employees visiting in the summer of 2015, buying some of her stock garments and then the very close copies appearing on the catwalk, was not coincidental.
 The designer and Chanel have come to an out-of-court agreement by which the original designer was credited for the design patterns used.

 Questions to consider include: